sarisabban/RamaNet/README.md

+## References:
+When using these scripts kindly reference the following:
+*

 # Notes
 **This script is still under development.
 This statement will be removed when the script is completed and bench marked.**